A Glimpse of Early Memories as a Person Who Stutters

 Until next time .... 'we as people who stutter have a million things to say'.
 Feel free to email me if you have any questions and or wish to share any thoughts.

-Greg O'Grady is a retired administrator who moved home to St. John's Newfoundland from Toronto three years ago.
+Greg O'Grady is a retired manager of programs and services who moved home to St. John's Newfoundland from Toronto three years ago.
 He is founder of the "Million Things I need to Say" Walk/Run for Stuttering Awareness, and co-founder of the Newfoundland and Labrador Stuttering Association (NLSA).